Addiction Therapy Treatment

 Substance Abuse & Addiction Affects All Types of People

 Although you may be aware that you’re demonstrating the signs of addiction, you may feel unable to talk to anyone about your fears.
-Especially if you are a successful professional, it may seem as though you are living a double life, or that you should be able to “deal with it” on your own.
-In truth, however, you are not alone, and struggling with substances or addictive behaviors does not make you broken or weak.
+Especially if you are a successful professional, it may seem as though you are living a double life.
+Or that you should be able to “deal with it” on your own.
+In truth, however, you are not alone.
+And struggling with substances or addictive behaviors does not make you broken or weak.
+Pursuing addiction treatment is the first step to returning back to your authentic self.

 All Human Beings are Designed to Seek Pleasure and Avoid Pain.

 Society is often hard on the average drug abuser, but when we (as in anyone) experience pain or discomfort, it’s natural that we wish to alleviate it.
-For example, if, for whatever reason, our brains are low on dopamine, we pursue a dopamine boost.
+For example, if our brains are low on dopamine, we pursue a dopamine boost.
 If we experienced trauma, we look for ways to numb the pain.
 Shopping, sex, food, drugs and alcohol can provide temporary bursts of pleasure and help numb distress.

 While none of these things can offer long-term relief or healing, it’s still common to get stuck in a cycle of seeking pleasure, sensing that pleasure fading away, and then seeking more pleasure from the same immediate, reliable source—even if this doesn’t serve us in the long-term (often ending with a negative consequence).